dholzmueller/pytabkit/README.md

 ## Releases (see git tags)

+- v1.5.2: fixed more device bugs for HPO and ensembling
 - v1.5.1: fixed a device bug in TabM for GPU
 - v1.5.0:
     - added `n_repeats` parameter to scikit-learn interfaces for repeated cross-validation